Open-Cascade-SAS/OCCT/dox/user_guides/step/step.md

 Information printed by this command depends on the symbol specified:

-* *g* - Prints the information contained in the header of the file;
+* *g* -- Prints the information contained in the header of the file;
-* *c* or *f* - Prints messages generated during the loading of the STEP file (when the procedure of the integrity of the loaded data check is performed) and the resulting statistics (f works only with fails while c with both fail and warning messages) ;
+* *c* or *f* -- Prints messages generated during the loading of the STEP file (when the procedure of the integrity of the loaded data check is performed) and the resulting statistics (f works only with fails while c with both fail and warning messages) ;
-* *t* - The same as *c* or *f*, with a list of failed or warned entities;
+* *t* -- The same as *c* or *f*, with a list of failed or warned entities;
-* *m* or *l* - The same as *t* but also prints a status for each entity;
+* *m* or *l* -- The same as *t* but also prints a status for each entity;
-* *e*  - Lists all entities of the model with their numbers, types, validity status etc.
+* *e*  -- Lists all entities of the model with their numbers, types, validity status etc;
-* *R* - The same as e but lists only root entities
+* *R* -- The same as e but lists only root entities.

 There is a set of special objects, which can be used to operate with a loaded model.
 They can be of the following types:
-* Selection Filters - allow selecting subsets of entities of the loaded model;
+* Selection Filters -- allow selecting subsets of entities of the loaded model;
-* Counter - calculates some statistics on the model data.
+* Counter -- calculates some statistics on the model data.

 A list of these objects defined in the current session can be printed in DRAW by command @code Draw:> listitems. @endcode